rdsea/bigdataplatforms/tutorials/basickafka/README.md

 Running a Kafka cluster in a container is different from running a single instance as many environment variables have to be configured.
 The docker-compose file for the services is *docker-compose3.yml*.
 The configuration in the file allows us to use a global Kafka Broker.

-_Note: In the `KAFKA_CFG_ADVERTISED_LISTENERS` setting, be sure to update the `EXTERNAL`  setting for hostname/external ip of the machine instance.
+_Note: In the `KAFKA_CFG_ADVERTISED_LISTENERS` setting, be sure to update the `BORKER`  setting for hostname/external ip of the machine instance.
 Otherwise, this won't be accessible from any system outside the `localhost`_(check https://github.com/bitnami/containers/tree/main/bitnami/kafka for seeing configuration paramters with bitnami kafka containers)

-> Example: KAFKA_CFG_ADVERTISED_LISTENERS=EXTERNAL://195.148.21.10:9093
+> Example:    - KAFKA_CFG_ADVERTISED_LISTENERS=BROKER://192.168.8.106:9092

 To set a cluster, we need a cluster id that you can generate by using kafka-storage.sh and use the returned uuid for the customer name